Updated December 7, 2020.

 Where is One Medical testing patients for COVID-19?

-We’re currently offering PCR testing to anyone with coronavirus concerns by appointment in all markets where we have offices, including Atlanta, Boston, Chicago, Los Angeles, New York, Orange County, Phoenix, Portland, San Diego, Seattle, San Francisco Bay Area, and Washington D.C.
-Antibody testing (a blood test) is also available by walk-in during lab hours or by appointment in certain locations.
+We’re currently offering PCR testing to anyone with coronavirus concerns by appointment in all markets where we have offices, including Atlanta, Boston, Chicago, Los Angeles, New York, Phoenix, Portland, San Diego, Seattle, San Francisco Bay Area, and Washington D.C.
+Antibody testing (a blood test) is also available by appointment in certain locations.